-My Health Record is a new and improved way to upload your Medical Summary online.
+My Health Record is a modern way to upload your Medical Summary online.
 This includes your;

 Current conditions and treatments

 Why should I opt in?